jaymoulin/youtube-music-uploader/docker/README.md

 [![PayPal donation](https://github.com/jaymoulin/jaymoulin.github.io/raw/master/ppl.png "PayPal donation")](https://www.paypal.me/jaymoulin)
 [![Buy me a coffee](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png "Buy me a coffee")](https://www.buymeacoffee.com/jaymoulin)
 [![Buy me a coffee](https://ko-fi.com/img/githubbutton_sm.svg "Buy me a coffee")](https://www.ko-fi.com/jaymoulin)

-(This product is available under a free and permissive license, but needs financial support to sustain its continued improvements.
-In addition to maintenance and stability there are many desirable features yet to be added.)

 This image allows you to watch a folder and upload all new MP3 added to your Youtube Music Library.